U' pastizz 'rtunnar

 U' pastizz 'rtunnar, commonly known as pastizz, is a baked turnover with a savoury filling, typical of the Basilicata region of Italy.

 History

-It is a type of calzone, originating in the 18th and 19th centuries.
-By tradition, pastizz was prepared for particular events of the year (pig slaughter, Easter, and the celebration of Saint Mary of Anglona), when the availability of meat was increased.
+Pastizz is a type of calzone, originating in the 18th and 19th centuries.
+By tradition, it was prepared for particular events of the year (pig slaughter, Easter, and the celebration of Saint Mary of Anglona), when the availability of meat was increased.
 The half-moon shape is linked to a symbolism that refers to the concepts of female fertility and prosperity, and recalls that of a large womb that holds nutritious elements.